TownLake/blog-samrhea-legacy/content/pages/inputs-and-tools/index.md

 socialImage: "../../sam-task.jpeg"
 ---

-I have a history of writing down all of the tools that I use and the media that I consume.
+I have a tendency to write down all of the tools that I use and the media that I consume.
 The frequency of this activity probably correlates to when I am feeling more stressed.
-I find taking an inventory cathartic for some weird reason.
+I find it cathartic to take an inventory.
 Sometimes I do this on pieces of paper, sometimes in spreadsheets, and other times in a series of wordy blog posts.
 I decided to summarize it on this page going forward.

 I also look forward to relying on the change log in the GitHub repository behind this page to see the evolution of what I read and what I use over time.